|Search | Site Map|

 The Adult Diversion Program

-District Attorney Timothy Cruz implemented the Adult Diversion Program
+will be prosecuted.
+In 2003 District Attorney Timothy Cruz implemented

-in May of 2003.
-The program is designed to respond to the widespread concern
+the Adult Diversion program.
+The program is designed to respond to

 The offender must appear in court, yet is never formally arraigned before a judge or a clerk magistrate.
 He or she must agree to sign a contract with the Plymouth County District Attorney´s Office.
 This contract requires the individual to participate in a drug/alcohol educational program which consists of four consecutive classes.
 In addition, the individual is required to perform community service in his/her hometown or city.